fhiso/bibliography/bibliography.md

 "CSV Schema 1.0", *UK National Archives* (http://digital-preservation.github.io/csv-schema/csv-schema-1.0.html) -- Format/language for transferring and validating historical data in CSV.

 ##Transcription##

+Bell, Mary McCampbell.
+"Transcripts and Abstracts".
+Chapter 16 in E. S. Mills et al., eds. *Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians*.
+Baltimore: Genealogical Publishing Co., 2001.
+Pages 291–326 -- Covers the standards and the processes for creating various kinds of derivatives, with step-by-step examples.

 "Editorial Method for Journals, Volume 1", *The Joseph smith Papers* (http://josephsmithpapers.org/back/editorial-method-for-journals-volume-1) -- Useful list of terms, concepts, and conventions for transcription.